Below are shots of the male catkins in various stages of development early to mid-May.

 At left is foliage shown in early vigorous growth,

-This photo and the one below were shots of the plant at the MBG.
+Above below were shots in the MBG in late June.
 Below are spent male flowers.

-Here is the Smooth Willow at its absolute peak of beauty with tight pinkish gray catkins, anthers turning reddish-orange and fully open flowers at top.
+Here is the Smooth Willow at its absolute peak of beauty with tight pinkish gray catkins, anthers turning reddish-orange and fully open at top.
+Mid May.

 Here for scale, are the upper and lower surfaces of the leaves shown on 1/4in graph paper.